vegasmadness/google-homepage/README.md

 This is a moke up google homepage lesson.
-The learning outcomes are to show basic knowledge of HTML, CSS and Java Script
+The learning outcomes are to show basic knowledge of HTML, CSS and Java Script.
+We will be working locally and saving this to Git and also pushing it to Github